J-Varun-P/Campus-Connect/README.md

 * Kick a User out of an Activity if their behaviour is improper.
 * Ban the user from interacting with an activity if the User makes the other participants uncomfortable.

+Video description of the Project can be found at [My YouTube link for Campus Connect](https://youtu.be/xTIUp4KigPc)

 ## Why I believe this Project Satisfies the Distinctiveness and Complexity mentioned in the Capstone requirements

 ### Distinctiveness